 Over the years, our vision at AKKA has resonated with numerous audiences across the world and in a variety of industries.
 Our Founder Stephanie Akkaoui Hughes is continuously invited to consult with various audiences including corporates, entrepreneurs, governmental bodies and others to help them translate the vision of Architecting Interaction and implement it in their own specific situation.
 Using the vision of Architecting Interaction as an aspirational and operational framework, Stephanie’s speeches explore how to translate the “AKKA process” into actionable steps for any challenge, faced by individuals, businesses, communities or institutions.
 Recent clients include DHL, Guardian Glass, Saint Gobain, the European Commission & a number of Dutch ministries.

 Stephanie’s speaking is driven by her vision of Architecting Interaction.
 Based on Stephanie’s belief that interactions are the seeds of innovation, Architecting Interaction explores how spaces and contexts can foster the interactions needed for innovation.

 About Stephanie Akkaoui Hughes

-Architect, author, international speaker, Founder and CEO of AKKA Architects, Stephanie is part of a new breed of young visionary architects who operate beyond the nowadaysrestrained realm of architecture.
-A strong advocate of value created through crossdisciplinary interactions.
+Architect, Author, Professional Speaker, and CEO of AKKA Architects, Stephanie is part of a new breed of young visionary architects who operate beyond the nowadays-restrained realm of architecture.
+A strong advocate of value created through cross-disciplinary interactions.
 She believes that the most sustainable innovation will happen at the intersection of different fields.
 Stephanie believes that space can be used as a strategic tool to drive business growth, individuals advancement and social impact.
-In addition, Stephanie serves on the advisory & executive boards of a number of business & creative organizations, including the Stimuleringsfunds Creative Industry in the Netherlands and Ebbf the international business forum.
+In addition, Stephanie serves on the advisory & executive boards of a number of business & creative organizations, including the Stimulering funds Creative Industry in the Netherlands and Ebbf the international business forum.